 Further, we operate in a highly competitive advertising industry and we compete for revenue from advertising with OTT platforms and services, as well as traditional media, such as radio, broadcast, cable and satellite TV.
 These competitors offer content and other advertising mediums that may be more attractive to advertisers than our streaming platform.
 These competitors are often very large and have more advertising experience and financial resources than we do, which may adversely affect our ability to compete for advertisers and may result in lower revenue and gross profit from advertising.
-If we are unable to increase our revenue from advertising by, among other things, continuing to improve our platform's capabilities to further optimize and measure advertisers' campaigns, increase our advertising inventory and expand our advertising sales team and programmatic capabilities, our business and our growth prospects may be harmed.
+We also seek to grow our advertising sales by seeking early commitments from advertisers related to their expected advertising spend, known as Upfront commitments, and in some cases offer more competitive pricing in exchange for Upfront commitments.
+However, Upfront commitments are indications of expected adverting spending that are typically not fully binding, so the amount of money these advertisers spend with us may be more or less than what was originally committed.
+If advertisers spend significantly less than they indicated in their Upfront commitments, our ability to continue to grow our advertising revenue may be negatively impacted.
+If we are unable to increase our revenue from advertising by, among other things, maintaining or growing the market share for our Smart TVs, continuing to improve our platform's capabilities to further optimize and measure advertisers' campaigns, increase our advertising inventory and expand our advertising sales team and programmatic capabilities, our business and our growth prospects may be harmed.
+This competition may also be intensified by negative conditions in the global economy, which have caused advertisers to slow advertising spending.
 We may not be able to compete effectively or adapt to any such changes or trends, which would harm our ability to grow our advertising revenue and harm our business, financial condition and results of operations.